 “Why did you both play a girl’s role?” she asks.

 “Mr. Clark wanted an authentic Elizabethan performance.
-In the 16th Century only males were allowed on stage.
+In the 16th Century females were not allowed on stage.
 Michael’s dad even built an authentic Globe Theatre for the performance.”

 “You must have felt let down that we used a TV show for our Christmas Assembly performance?”